2000–01 AEK Athens F.C. season

 The 2000–01 season was the 77th season in the existence of AEK Athens F.C. and the 42nd consecutive season in the top flight of Greek football.
 They competed in the Alpha Ethniki, the Greek Cup and the UEFA Cup.
 The season began on 6 August 2000 and finished on 26 May 2001.

 Overview

-The season started with the multinational Netmed and ENIC at the wheel and with Cornelius Sierhuis and Petros Stathis in command.
-Giannis Pathiakakis, having made a very good finish in the previous season, took charge of the club's transfers, having a pretty good budget.
-After a transfer journey in Latin America he brought Fernando Navas, Emanuel Ruiz and Ferrugem to the team, but the transfer "bombs" occurred with Greek footballers.
-Vasilios Tsiartas returned from Sevilla after 4 years, while Theodoros Zagorakis returned from England to wear the colors of AEK Athens.
+The season started with the multinational companies NetMed and ENIC at the wheel, with Cornelius Sierhuis and Petros Stathis in charge.
+Giannis Pathiakakis, having finished the previous season strongly, took charge of the club's transfer activity, with a relatively good budget at his disposal.
+After a scouting trip to Latin America, he brought Fernando Navas, Emanuel Ruiz and Ferrugem to the club, but the biggest signings were those of Greek footballers.
+Vasilios Tsiartas returned from Sevilla after four years, while Theodoros Zagorakis returned from England to wear the colours of AEK Athens.